 Renovating Folkestone Harbour – A Labour of Love

-Since 2015, Folkestone Harbour Arm has gradually become established as a venue of choice for people living in and visiting the town.
-Since work began on its restoration, civil engineer Ben Boyce has been responsible for project managing many of the renovation projects undertaken by Folkestone Harbour and Seafront Development Company.
+Renovating Folkestone Harbour has established it as a venue of choice for people living in and visiting the town.
+Since work began in 2014, civil engineer Ben Boyce has been responsible for project managing many of the renovations undertaken by Folkestone Harbour and Seafront Development Company.
 Here he speaks with Folkelife about the approach that has been taken to restoring and opening up this important part of Folkestone’s heritage to the public.

 “I started work here in 2014, and the first job I supervised was the creation of what is now car parking space.
 At the time, there was a large industrial storage unit on the site, and remnants of the dilapidated ferry terminal building.
 This linked to an old plastic-enclosed footbridge that was part of the old railway station.
 We removed the buildings and then laid the surface you see today.
 This was originally to create a parade ground so that Prince Harry could carry out a military inspection after opening the Step Short Arch, commemorating the centenary of the outbreak of World War I.